Holding on Across the Seasons - Autumn Comfort for Children

 Create rituals of connection

-Maybe it’s a story before bed with the lamp turned low, a walk to collect conkers
+Maybe it’s a story before bed with the lamp turned low, a walk to collect conkers every Sunday, or a “goodnight moon” ritual where you both wave to the same moon, even if one of you is away.
+Small repeated actions give children a sense of security

 that carries across the seasons.